btholt/complete-intro-to-containers/lessons/what-are-containers.md

 description: "Containers are simpler than you think they are.
 Brian lays out an abridged history of virtualization, why the creation of containers was necessary, and what containers actually achieve for you."
 ---

 Containers are probably simpler than you think they are.
 Before I took a deep dive into what they are, I was very intimidated by the concept of what containers were.
-I thought they were for one super-versed in Linux and sysadmin type activties.
+I thought they were for one super-versed in Linux and sysadmin type activities.
 In reality, the core of what containers are is just a few features of the Linux kernel duct-taped together.
 Honestly, there's no single concept of a "container": it's just using a few features of Linux together to achieve isolation.
 That's it.

 So how comfortable are you with the command line?
 This course doesn't assume wizardry with bash or zsh but this probably shouldn't be your first adventure with it.
 If it is, [check out Jem's course on it][jem].
 This course will give you more than we'll need to keep up with this course.